MatthewValentine/pyscription/README.md

 ### Formatted logging and prompting

-Some nice default styles. (subjective)
+Some nice default styles (subjective.)
 Easily customizable, since it's just Python.
 Comes with a bunch of the terminal color & style escape codes.